Barry Stowe

 Barry Stowe (born November 1957) is an American business executive.
 He held senior positions at leading insurance companies, including Prudential plc and American International Group (AIG).

 Early life and education

-Barry Lee Stowe was born in November 1957, a seventh-generation Nashvillian.
+Barry Stowe was born in November 1957, a seventh-generation Nashvillian.

 He is a graduate of Lipscomb Academy, and Lipscomb University, where he received a bachelor of arts in politics and classical studies in 1979.
 Stowe was named as Lipscomb’s alumnus of the year in 2009, and in 2014, the College of Business dedicated an auditorium in his honor.

 Career

 In 1980, following Stowe’s graduation from Lipscomb, he joined Corroon & Black, a Nashville-based insurance firm that later merged with Willis Faber to form Willis Corroon Group.
 In 1992 he joined Nisus, a subsidiary of Pan-American life, and was ultimately appointed its president and CEO.

 In 1995, Stowe joined AIG where he held several senior positions, including being president of AIG Life Companies Accident & Health Worldwide, a Hong Kong-based business unit that generated over $2 billion of earnings in 2005.